Spleen Pancreas And Liver Question And Answers

 • The root of mesentery divides the infrasonic compartment into two parts namely right and left

-• Right part: Small, this part terminates in the right iliac fossa
+• Right Part: Small, this part terminates in the right iliac fossa

-• Left part: Large, this part passes into true pelvis.
+• Left Part: Large, this part passes into true pelvis.

 Lesser Omentum Intestinal Border/Free Border

-• It is 6 m long
+• Lesser Omentum Intestinal is 6 m long

-• Thown into pleats
+• Thrown into pleats

-• It covers the jejunum and ileum
+• Lesser Omentum Intestinal covers the jejunum and ileum

 Contents Of Mesentery